edgecase/glue.js/README.md

 # Overview
-`glue.js` is a general purpose hash/array observer for Javascript.
-It gives users the ability to add observers to object properties, and automatically execute them when that property changes.
+`glue.js` is a key-value observing library for Javascript. `glue.js` supports both assigned and computed properties, nested in an abitrarily deep object graph.

 # Basic Use
 Given the following object: